 The study took multiple factors into account, so there may be overlap among the listed factors.

 Distractions Commercial Drivers Face

 Many distractions are common to commercial drivers and drivers of passenger cars and light trucks.
 For example, both groups are often distracted by cell phones, texting, using GPS devices, and eating or drinking.
 Although federal regulations restrict the use of mobile telephones by commercial drivers, texting remains a problem.
 Over the past few years, commercial truck drivers in several states have been charged with homicide after fatal crashes that occurred while they were texting and driving.

-Texting and other mobile device use by bus drivers has been widespread enough that some local police departments have placed officers on board school buses to monitor driver behavior.
+Texting and other mobile devices use by bus drivers are widespread enough that some local police departments have placed officers on board school buses to monitor driver behavior.
 School districts in other areas have installed video cameras on buses.

 However, commercial drivers may face serious distractions that don’t impact most people driving to work, school, and the gym.
 For example:

 - School bus drivers often face distraction from unruly students, which may create a sudden distraction or split the driver’s attention,

 - City bus drivers may be distracted by questions from passengers, conflicts among passengers, dropped items, and other activity that comes along with numerous transient passengers in a small space.

 When this type of distraction causes an accident, it can be more difficult to determine whether the driver was negligent, since he or she may be managing multiple responsibilities.
 In that case, however, liability may lie with a third party.
 For example, if a school bus driver cannot reasonably be expected to simultaneously manage student safety within the vehicle and safe operation of the vehicle, the school district or bus company may be deemed negligent for having failed to provide support in the form of another responsible adult on the bus.

 The Effort to Decrease Distracted Driving Among Professional Drivers